 Don’t be afraid of your idea being similar to others- only you can make your idea great.

 Just, don’t be afraid.

 Fear leads to unfulfilled goals, which leads to that horrible feeling of regret.
-If you know you are someone who has let fear overcome their thoughts, Change now.
+If you know you are someone who has let fear overcome their thoughts, now is the time for change.
 Find a way to say ‘no, it’s time to reach my goals’.
 Prayer helps but not everyone is religious.
 Talk to someone about what you want to do.
-Watch videos that can educate you further and encourage you.
+Watch videos that can educate and encourage you.

 You won’t regret it.
-Start fixing the pieces to your puzzle now.
+It’s best to start fixing the pieces to your puzzle now.

 4. Staying Motivated.

 For any goal, motivation is key.
 You have to keep yourself motivated throughout all the steps.
 You are bound to face obstacles, and you may even fail a couple of times, but it is important to remember that you must reach the end goal.
 Our mentors on the PFDLP (Anne-Marie Headley, Charles Sekwalor, Benjamin Ackim, Tunde Bello, Dr Yvonne Thompson CBE and Daniel Taylor) definitely faced some challenges on their path to success but look at them now.
 They are all well-accomplished leaders.